Prelinger Library: Collection

 The library was inspired in part by the Warburg Institute Library in London, founded by German art historian Aby Warburg.
 His disciple Fritz Saxl wrote: "The overriding idea was that the books together—each containing its larger or smaller bit of information and being supplemented by its neighbors—should by their titles guide the student to perceive the essential forces of the human mind and its history."
 Warburg built his library to find connections and relationships between antiquity and the Renaissance.
 Likewise, the Prelingers' library in part addresses the relationships among intellectual property, the evolution of media and cultural production.

 Prelinger is a "serendipity" library, a library that emphasizes the experience of browsing and discovering things that were formerly unknown.
 The library can also be seen as a counterbalance to modern public libraries, which, as part of digital-library initiatives, emphasize computers and databases and are no longer a "mere warehouse for books".
 Megan Prelinger said the library is "a local workshop, not an institution.
 We serve tea, and we encourage photography and scanning and any other form of non-destructive appropriation.
 That kind of environment is very natural to people in the millennial generation and people who have grown up during the resurgence of craft and DIY spaces."
 Some of those who say the library has inspired their creative work include authors Jenny Odell, Gary Kamiya and Annalee Newitz.

 As of 2015, it held roughly "30,000 bound objects, 60,000 loose sheets and another 10,000 zines."
-Many of the books came from libraries that no longer wanted them, as well as private brokers, donors and e-Bay.
+Rick and Megan Prelinger started collecting in 1982, and would source many of the books came from libraries that no longer wanted them, as well as private brokers, donors and e-Bay.
 They prioritized books with images or that focused on subjects you were less likely to find in other libraries.
+The library itself is 72 feet deep with 14-foot high shelves.